 Weight: Up to at least 28 grams

 A beautiful and highly active species of large skink with a snout-vent-length (SVL) up to 114 mm.
 There are two main forms of scree skink.
 The Canterbury form and the Otago form.
 Mitochondrial DNA analyses indicate that the Otago form has introgressed with Otago skinks (Oligosoma otagense) at some point in the past, thus, their distinctiveness is uncertain (unpubl. data).
-The three main forms can be characterized as follows:
+The two main forms can be characterized as follows: